majidakbari/takeaway/readme.md

 ### Running the containers
-Open the terminal and type the following command:
+On the terminal and type the following command:
 ```bash
 docker-compose up -d
 ```